Nostalgia, Judgment Days & AI Hallucinations

 Here’s a hint: Mike Lindell.

-Lindell too has figured out when Judgment Day will be: he says it’s Friday the 13th of August, 2021.
+Lindell too had figured out when Judgment Day will be: he said it would be Friday the 13th of August, 2021.

-But this time, instead of Jesus returning, it’s the previous president who is predicted to be back, and instead of judgment, there will be a “re-inauguration,” wherein the last guy will replace Joe Biden.
+But this time, instead of Jesus returning, it would be the previous president, who Lindell predicted would be back, and instead of judgment, there would be a “re-inauguration,” wherein the last guy would displace Joe Biden.

-But let’s suppose — now stay with me— just suppose that the USA, including you and me, finishes out this week with Joe Biden still in office.
-Suppose that Air Force One does not make a sudden pickup from Mar-a-Lago?
-Suppose Lindell ends up being “Campingized”?
+I wasn’t much worried then.
+But let’s suppose — now stay with me— just suppose, I figured, that the USA, including you and me, finished out that week with Joe Biden still in office.
+Suppose that Air Force One did not make a sudden pickup from Mar-a-Lago?
+Suppose Lindell ended up being “Campingized”?

-I make no prophecy here, but recent events leave me more nervous than I was when May 21 2011 arrived.
+I made no prophecy then, but events since leave me more nervous than I was when May 21 2011 arrived.

-Besides, if anybody else were to move in at 1600 Pennsylvania Avenue, maybe it should be that guy with the mittens who brightened January 20th?
+Besides, I thought, if anybody else were to move in at 1600 Pennsylvania Avenue, maybe it should be that guy with the mittens who brightened January 20th, 2021?

-UPDATE: As of noon Friday, Biden is still President.
-He’s slated to leave Washington at 1 PM EDT for Camp David, via Wilmington, Delaware.
+UPDATE: As of noon Friday, the 13th, 2021, Biden was still President.
+He was slated to leave Washington at 1 PM EDT for Camp David, via Wilmington, Delaware.
 [NOTE: Only serving presidents are permitted to stay at Camp David.
 Our sources also indicate that the camp is well-stocked with pillows.]

 I don’t know if this last part of Camping’s billboard prophecy would be applicable to this case.